The 5 Best Dog Sunscreens Australia: Tested & Evaluated 2023

 Sticks contain the same chemicals but usually have a slightly oilier consistency.
 You’ll want to make sure that this is a non-greasy feeling for your dog as they won’t enjoy that.

-Sticks are great, however, in terms of controlling the amount you apply.
+During our testing phase, our pros noticed that sticks are great in terms of controlling the amount you apply.
 You only need a thin(ish) layer of sunscreen at a time, especially because you need to reapply it throughout the day.
 Applying a super thick layer from the beginning does not increase the amount of protection your dog receives (I know it seems like it should but the science doesn’t work that way).
 So a stick gives you slightly more control than a spray or balm would.

 Wipes are great because they are just so convenient.
 If you are on the road, slipping these wipes into your bag or car and whipping them out when you need them makes it much easier to protect your dog, wherever you happen to be.